-We operate as one operating segment and are primarily focused on financing senior secured loans and other types of loans for established state-licensed operators in the cannabis industry.
-These loans are generally held for investment and are secured by real estate, equipment, licenses and other assets of the borrowers to the extent permitted by the applicable laws and the regulations governing such borrowers.
+We operate as one operating segment and are primarily focused on financing senior secured loans and other types of loans for established statelicensed operators in the cannabis industry.
+These loans are generally held for investment and are substantially secured by real estate, equipment, licenses and other assets of the borrowers to the extent permitted by the applicable laws and the regulations governing such borrowers.

 We generate revenue primarily in the form of interest income on loans.
-As of June 30, 2022 and December 31, 2021, approximately 59.8% and 53.2%, respectively, of our portfolio was comprised of floating rate loans, and 40.2% and 46.8% of our portfolio was comprised of fixed rate loans, respectively.
-As of June 30, 2022 and December 31, 2021, none of our loans earn interest at a variable rate tied to the London Inter-bank Offered Rate ("LIBOR").
-Interest on our loans is generally payable monthly .
+As of September 30, 2022 and December 31, 2021, approximately 59.7% and 53.2%, respectively, of our portfolio was comprised of floating rate loans, and 40.3% and 46.8% of our portfolio was comprised of fixed rate loans, respectively.
 The floating rate loans described above are variable based upon the prime rate plus an applicable margin, and in many cases, a prime rate floor.

 The prime rate was 3.25% for the period from January 1, 2022 through March 16, 2022, and increased to 3.50% effective March 17, 2022.
-It was increased to 4.00% effective May 5, 2022 and increased again to 4.75% on June 16, 2022.
+It was increased to 4.00% effective May 5, 2022, increased to 4.75% effective June 16, 2022, increased to 5.50% effective July 28, 2022, and increased again to 6.25% effective September 22, 2022.

 The principal amount of our loans and any accrued but unpaid interest thereon generally become due at the applicable maturity date.
-In some cases, our interest income includes a PIK component for a portion of the total interest.
+In some cases, our interest income includes a paid-in-kind ("PIK") component for a portion of the total interest.
 The PIK interest, computed at the contractual rate specified in each applicable loan agreement, is accrued in accordance with the terms of such loan agreement and capitalized to the principal balance of the loan and recorded as interest income.
 The PIK interest added to the principal balance is typically amortized and paid in accordance with the applicable loan agreement.
 In cases where the loans do not amortize, the PIK interest is collected and recognized upon repayment of the outstanding principal.
-We also generate revenue from OID, which is also recognized as interest income from loans over the initial term of the applicable loans.
+We also generate revenue from original issue discounts ("OID"), which is also recognized as interest income through amortization over the initial term of the applicable loans.
 Delayed draw loans may earn interest or unused fees on the undrawn portion of the loan, which is recognized as interest income in the period earned.
 Other fees, including prepayment fees and exit fees, are also recognized as interest income when received.
-Any such fees will be generated in connection with our loans and recognized as earned in accordance with GAAP.
+Any such fees will be generated in connection with our loans and recognized as earned in accordance with generally accepted accounting principles ("GAAP").